 EINJV2_SET_ERROR_TYPE actions must be present as part of the EINJ Action Table.
 OSPM is free to choose this action for advanced error injection options.
 The platform will give precedence to EINJV2_SET_ERROR_TYPE.
 That is, if a non-zero Error Type value is set by EINJV2_SET_ERROR_TYPE, then any Error Type value set by SET_ERROR_TYPE_WITH_ADDRESS and/or SET_ERROR_TYPE will be ignored.

 Also, EINJv2 breaks out the Error Type from the severity.
-The following table describes the new Error Type encoding
+The following table describes the new Error Type encoding .

 Table 18.XX: EINJv2 Error Type